ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-14
+## 2024-12-03

-Daily coding update
+Brainstorming new ideas

-> Software is eating the world.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*